Board of Governors

 Debbie Chism, Safeguarding Governor, is a practising solicitor.
 She has over 20 years' experience exclusively in the field of family law and is currently a partner at Stewarts.
 She is a graduate of Oxford University, having attended an "old-fashioned" girls' state grammar school.
 Debbie is a current Tudor Hall parent.

-John Elliot, Chairman of the Finance and General Purposes Committee, qualified as a Chartered Accountant in Oxford before attending agricultural college and returning to manage the family and estate management business.
-He is Chairman of United Oilseeds and VRL Sourcing together with being a non-executive director of NFU Mutual and Countrywide Farmers.
+John Elliot, Chairman of the Finance and General Purposes Committee.
+John qualified as a Chartered Accountant in Oxford before attending agricultural college and returning to manage the family and estate business.
+He holds a number of current non-executive roles and was a NED of NFU Mutual and United Oilseeds.
 John is a former parent of Tudor Hall.

 Kathy Fidgeon, Chairman of the Audit Committee, is a Chartered Accountant.
 As a partner at Grant Thornton, Chartered Accountants, for 22 years she specialised in charities and not for profit entities, education, property and agriculture.
 Kathy left Grant Thornton in 2013 to set up her own practice in which she continues to focus on these specialisms.
 She is a director of Tudor Hall School Enterprises Ltd.